ecohealthalliance/wahisdb/README.md

 This package accesses and formats veterinary disease data from [OIE WAHIS](https://wahis.woah.org/#/home).
-Data is currently static (outbreaks are from April 2023 and six month reports from August 2023).
+Data is currently static (outbreaks are from March 2024 and six month reports from March 2024).
 In the future, we expect the data to be updated weekly.
 Publicly available on DoltHub:
 <https://www.dolthub.com/repositories/ecohealthalliance/wahisdb>.